 The prolific nature of the Douala Basin has also been proved in the past few years by the enormous success of offshore drilling in Equatorial Guinea and adjacent parts of Cameroon, with major oil and gas field development projects now going ahead.

-To this end, the consortium has conducted detailed geological studies and has acquired 150 km of onshore 2D seismic and approximately 200 km² of 3D seismic over the offshore part of the block.
-Two wells are now planned to test seismically-defined targets in the Tertiary and Cretaceous sections, with drilling scheduled to commence in mid 2013.
+To this end, the Consortium has conducted detailed geological studies and has acquired 150 km of onshore 2D seismic and approximately 200 km² of 3D seismic over the offshore part of the block.